A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 NHL games typically feature 60 minutes of standard play, but a game can take around two to three hours to complete when accounting for intermissions and the potential for overtime.

-When does the NHL regular season start and end?
+When did the NHL regular season start and end?

-When do the NHL Stanley Cup Playoffs start?
+When did the NHL Stanley Cup Playoffs start?

-The Stanley Cup Playoffs are expected to start in April 2026, following the mid-season break for the Winter Olympics.
+They started on April 18, 2026, following the mid-season break for the Winter Olympics.